Gallaecio/scrapy-splash/README.rst

 **WARNING:** Don't use :ref:`HttpAuthMiddleware`
 (i.e. ``http_user`` / ``http_pass`` spider attributes) for Splash
-authentication: if you occasionally send a non-Splash request from your spider (including a request to robots.txt which is sent automaticaly), you may expose Splash credentials to a remote website.
+authentication: if you occasionally send a non-Splash request from your spider, you may expose Splash credentials to a remote website, as HttpAuthMiddleware sets credentials for all requests unconditionally.

 .. _HttpAuthMiddleware: http://doc.scrapy.org/en/latest/topics/downloader-middleware.html#module-scrapy.downloadermiddlewares.httpauth